 For more information on submitting to the magazine please see the Submission Guidelines.

 Read past issues.

 The Stinging Fly Press

 The Stinging Fly Press imprint was launched in May 2005 with the publication of our first title, Watermark by Sean O’Reilly.
-Like the magazine, the imprint is dedicated to publishing the very best new Irish literary fiction, and is particularly interested in promoting the short story.
+Like the magazine, the imprint is particularly interested in promoting the short story.